 01. Create a go-to event hub

 Create an online space to act as your event’s central command station and marketing tool.
 By directing your guests to a central online space that houses all of your event details, you can make sure every attendee has the most recent and relevant information.
 Your website is also the best way for people to contact you.
-Either create an entire event website or add an extra page to your existing site dedicated to your event.
+Either create an entire event website or add an extra page to your existing website type dedicated to your event.

 For example, events that are not directly tied to a specific business usually have their own website, such as conferences, music festivals, weddings and trade shows.
 Check out the 2022 Creative Retail Awards website as an example—all pages, including the homepage, house important event details and promote the event: